Anna McNuff: Education

-FIRST Adventure
+Adventures

 McNuff has completed a multitude of challenges, the smaller of which include running the length of Hadrian's Wall (86 miles) dressed as a Roman soldier, running the length of the Jurassic Coast (96 miles) dressed as a Dinosaur and rollerblading 100 miles around Amsterdam.

-Large adventures

-50-state cycle

 In 2013 McNuff completed a 7-month, 11,000 mile cycle through North America.
 She travelled through every state of America, solo and unsupported.

-Running the length of New Zealand

 In 2015 McNuff became the first person (male or female) to run the 1,911 mile long Te Araroa, without a support crew.
 Running up to 32 miles a day and sleeping wild most nights, McNuff completed this challenge in 148 days, carrying everything she required with her in a 14 kg backpack.

-Cycling the length of the Andes

 In 2016 McNuff cycled 5,500 miles through Bolivia, Chile and Argentina in 184 days as part of a two-woman team.
 They ascended over 100,000 metres on their journey, which is equivalent to 11 times the height of Everest.